teddyaroca/Summer_2022_bioinformatics/README.md

 To run the RAxML analysis and build a phylogenetic tree with the **core genome alignment** from panaroo:

-1. Navigate to the folder containing the script for raxml
+1. Navigate to the folder containing the script for RAxML

 ```
 cd /network/rit/lab/bioinformaticslab/YOURFOLDER/Summer_2022_bioinformatics/datasets/core_genome/raxml/